Choose a compute plan

-The following Compute Instance types are available in all core compute regions.
-Dedicated CPU is the only available Compute Instance type in distributed compute regions.
+The following Linode types—which correspond directly to our compute plan families—are available in all core compute regions.
+Dedicated CPU is the only Linode type available in distributed compute regions.

 1 GB - 192 GB Memory, 1 - 32 Shared vCPU Cores, 25 GB - 3840 GB Storage